 - Failures are accepted and thought upon.

-- Experimentation and iterations are understood and respected.
+- Experimentations and mistakes are understood and respected.

 On the other side of the spectrum, some company cultures are power oriented (do-what-I-say-because-I’m-the-boss style), with a lot of: